intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet101/README.md

     ```
 4. Run the benchmark.

-    For latency measurements set `--batch-size 1` and for throughput benchmarking set `--batch-size 128`
+    For latency measurements with dummy data set `--batch-size 1` and for throughput benchmarking set `--batch-size 128`

     ```
     $ cd /home/myuser/models/benchmarks